BtVS by Whedon and Mutant Enemy. Star Trek:TNG by Roddenberry and Paramount.

-He followed, in spirit, the anonymous vampire to a warehouse where, in exchange for the tape, the vampire received a small calico kitten and the opportunity to live another night.
+He followed, in spirit, the anonymous vampire to a warehouse where, in exchange for the tape, the vampire received some cash, several small calico kittens and the opportunity to live another night.

-Ethan Rayne was sucked back to his shop, to his physical form, as he doubled over in laughter.
+Ethan Rayne sucked himself back into his shop, into his physical form, as he doubled over in laughter.

-Those forms he'd seen, that had claimed that dank place as their home-
+Those dark figures he'd seen, that had claimed that dank place as their home-Those were surely William and Drusilla,

-It was William and Drusilla, scions of Angelus...
-Oh how had Giles raved on those drunken nights, telling the worst stories of Watchers and the dreary days he had escaped from.
-That he had so gladly returned to when the nights had grown too dark for his blood.
+Ethan thought.
+Scions of Angelus...
+Oh, how had Giles raved on those drunken nights, telling the worst stories of Watchers and the dreary days he had escaped from.
+That he had so gladly returned to when the nights had grown too dark for his blood...

-Willow was picking out a ghost costume, despite the Slayer's plea that she wear something freeing, something sexy.
-Not a tastefully shapeless blanket
+Despite the Slayer's plea that she wear something freeing, something sexy, something not a tastefully shapeless blanket, Willow was picking out a ghost costume.

 “It’s amazing,” said Willow.